-What are the Best Chemicals To Prevent Roof Moss?
+What are the Best Chemicals To Clean a Roof and Prevent Roof Moss?

-Once the moss has been removed, the tiles should be thoroughly treated with a moss and algae preventative chemical.
+Once the moss has been removed by roof cleaning or scraping, the tiles should be thoroughly treated with a moss and algae preventative chemical.

 We cannot stress the importance of this step enough.

-Moss will grow back suddenly and prolifically if you don’t first treat the tiles.
+Even with the most thorough roof cleaning process, the moss will grow back suddenly and prolifically if you don’t first treat the tiles with a moss inhibitor.

 The best way to apply the chemical is with a sprayer.